- oat flour (gluten-free)

 An easy to make, perfectly sweet, super healthy snack or dessert!
 These energy bites are raw, gluten-free, vegan, soy-free and peanut-free.

-- In a medium sized mixing bowl, stir to combine the dry ingredients: oat flour, almond flour and salt.
+- In a medium sized mixing bowl, stir to combine the dry ingredients: oat flour, almond flour and salt (if using).

-- Add the wet ingredients: almond butter, preserves/jelly and vanilla extract.
+- Add the wet ingredients: almond butter, jelly or chia jam and vanilla extract.
 Stir until fully incorporated.
 The mixture will be thick.
 If you see dry flour, you may need to add a bit more almond butter.

-- Use a cookie scoop or your hands to form the dough into small balls (a little more than 1 tablespoon of dough per bite and about 1.5 inches in diameter).
+- Use a cookie scoop or your hands to form the dough into small balls (~1.5 tablespoon of dough per bite and about 1.5 inches in diameter).
 You can enjoy the energy bites right away at room temperature.
 To store, place the energy bites in a container and store in your refrigerator.